open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ### Label Mapping

-Prometheus metric labels are split in opentelemetry across Resource attributes and Metric data stream attributes.
+Prometheus metric labels are split in OpenTelemetry across Resource attributes and Metric data stream attributes.
 Some labels are used within metric families to denote semantics which open-telemetry captures within the structure of a data point.
 When mapping from prometheus to OpenTelemetry, any label